 What's not Included

-This project offers the opportunity to volunteer alongside Vietnamese doctors while learning about the hospital’s medical practices and treatment methods.
-The project will start with an introduction to the hospital equipment, the operating procedures, and the staff with whom you will be working.
-Depending on your level of experience, you will then be assigned to either a nurse, staff member or a doctor whom you will shadow for the remainder of your placement (unless you are qualified to do more hands-on tasks).
+This project offers the opportunity to observe Vietnamese doctors while learning about the hospital’s medical practices and treatment methods.
+The project will start with an introduction to the hospital equipment, the operating procedures and the staff with whom you will be working.
+You will then be assigned to either a nurse, staff member or a doctor, whom you will shadow for the remainder of your placement.
 Your tasks may include: